Inasmuch Foundation

 Key Takeaways for Grant Writers

-• Choose the right funding stream: Understand the difference between General Operating Support (standardized amounts, multi-year potential) and One-time Funding Grants (flexible amounts, project-specific) to select the most appropriate option for your organization's needs.
+• Choose the right funding stream: Understand the difference between General Operating Support (standardised amounts, multi-year potential) and One-time Funding Grants (flexible amounts, project-specific) to select the most appropriate option for your organisation's needs.

 • Observe the 10% rule: For General Operating Support applications, ensure your request doesn't exceed 10% of your annual operating budget, as this is an explicit requirement.